Aimee Semple McPherson: Career in Los Angeles

-In 1918, McPherson moved to Los Angeles.
-Mildred Kennedy rented the 3,500-seat Philharmonic Auditorium, and people waited for hours to get into the crowded venue.
+In 1918, McPherson and her daughter Roberta contracted Spanish influenza.
+While McPherson's case was not serious, Roberta was near death.
+According to McPherson, while praying over her daughter she experienced a vision in which God told her he would give her a home in California.
+In October 1918 McPherson and her family drove from New York to Los Angeles over two months, with McPherson preaching revivals along the way.
+McPherson's first revival in Los Angeles was held at Victoria Hall, a 1,000-seat auditorium downtown.
+She soon reached capacity there and had to relocate to the 3,500 capacity Temple Auditorium on Pershing Square, where people waited for hours to enter the crowded venue.
 Afterwards, attendees of her meetings built a home for her family.
 At this time, Los Angeles was a popular vacation destination.
-Rather than touring the United States, McPherson chose to stay in Los Angeles, drawing audiences from both visitors and the city's burgeoning population.
-Her ministry to tourists allowed her message to spread nationwide.
+Rather than touring the United States, McPherson chose to stay in Los Angeles, drawing audiences from both tourists and the city's burgeoning population.

-For several years, she traveled and raised money for the construction of a large, domed church in the Echo Park area of Los Angeles, named Angelus Temple, in reference to the Angelus bell and to angels.
+For several years, she traveled and raised money for the construction of a large, domed church in Echo Park, named Angelus Temple, in reference to the Angelus bells and to angels.
 Not wanting to incur debt, McPherson found a construction firm willing to work with her as funds were raised "by faith", beginning with $5,000 for the foundation.
 McPherson mobilized diverse groups to fund and build the church, by means such as selling chairs for Temple seating.
-In his book 'Growing up in Hollywood' Robert Parrish describes in detail attending one of her services.
+In his book, Growing up in Hollywood, Robert Parrish describes in detail attending one of her services.

 Raising more money than expected, McPherson altered the plans and built a "megachurch".
 The endeavor cost contributors around $250,000.
 Costs were kept down by donations of building materials and labor.
-The dedication took place in 1923.
+The dedication took place in January 1923.
 Enrollment grew to over 10,000, and Angelus Temple was advertised as the largest single Christian congregation in the world.
 According to church records, the Temple received 40 million visitors within the first seven years.

-Despite some affinities with Pentecostals, her beliefs are interdenominational.